OpenEvalProject/evals/manuscripts/elife-40070/v3/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/40070/elife-40070-fig2-v3.jpg)

-**Figure 2.:** Aqp4 gene deletion reduced the penetration of intracisternally injected tracer into the brain parenchyma.Texas Red-conjugated dextran (TRd3, 3kD) was injected intracisternally into WT and Aqp4 KO mice.
+**Figure 2.:** Texas Red-conjugated dextran (TRd3, 3kD) was injected intracisternally into WT and Aqp4 KO mice.
 Thirty minutes after injection, the anesthetized animals were perfusion fixed, and the fluorescence was evaluated ex vivo. (a) Representative near infrared (NIR) fluorescence images of the dorsal and ventral whole-brains of four mice per genotype. (b-c) Quantification of the mean integrated optical density (MIOD) of TRd3 on the dorsal (b) and ventral (c) brain surface of WT (grey) and Aqp4 KO (purple) mice from 4.0 mm anterior to 8.0 mm posterior to bregma. (d) Representative images of coronal brain sections at +0.5 mm from bregma from five pairs of WT and Aqp4 KO mice showing TRd3 distribution within the brain. (e) High magnification micrographs of the hypothalamus (lined area in d) showing the fluorescence intensity of TRd3 within the perivascular space (star) and adjacent brain parenchyma (dotted line) of WT mice and Aqp4 KO mice, respectively. (f) Quantification of the percentage area of whole-slice fluorescence of the both genotypes for 6–8 forebrain sections (+1.7 to −0.7 mm from bregma) of each mouse. (g) Diagram showing the subregional analysis of brain sections at the level of 0.5 mm anterior to bregma. (h) Quantification of the mean fluorescence intensity (AU, arbitrary units) of TRd3 of the dorsal, ventral and lateral brain regions, respectively. (i-j) Quantification of the mean fluorescence intensity of TRd3 along the perivascular space and the interstitium adjacent to the vessels under the ventral surface of the hypothalamus of the both genotypes.
 Shades and error bars represent standard deviation.
 Data in Figure 2b and c were analyzed by repeated-measures ANOVA, N = 4 per group.
-Data in Figure 2f,h,i and j were analyzed by Student’s t-test. p-Values shown are comparisons between WT and Aqp4. ns: not significant (-/-Figure 2—source data 1).10.7554/eLife.40070.004Figure 2—source data 1.Figure 2.
+Data in Figure 2f,h,i and j were analyzed by Student’s t-test. p-Values shown are comparisons between WT and Aqp4-/-. ns: not significant (Figure 2—source data 1).

 ![Figure 3.](https://cdn.elifesciences.org/articles/40070/elife-40070-fig3-v3.jpg)

-**Figure 3.:** Aqp4  mice display compromised CSF tracer infiltration under ketamine-xylazine anesthesia.-/-(a) Schematic diagram for CM injection of BDA tracer (left) and experiment schedule (right). (b) Examples of SA-enhanced BDA distribution 30 min after CM injection.
-Slices at an anterior-posterior position of bregma are presented for WT (upper) and Aqp4 (lower) mice.
-Depth profile is calculated for the cortical position 3 mm lateral to the midline. (-/-c) Mean depth profiles of SA-enhanced BDA signals for WT (black, N = 4) and Aqp4 (green, N = 9) mice. (-/-d) Mean SA-enhanced BDA signal intensities (3 mm lateral to the midline, depths 0–800 µm) along anterior-posterior positions for WT (black) and Aqp4 (green) mice.
-Shades and error bars represent SEM. *p < 0.05, **p < 0.01, t-test (-/-Figure 3—source data 1).10.7554/eLife.40070.006Figure 3—source data 1.Figure 3.
+**Figure 3.:** (a) Schematic diagram for CM injection of BDA tracer (left) and experiment schedule (right). (b) Examples of SA-enhanced BDA distribution 30 min after CM injection.
+Slices at an anterior-posterior position of bregma are presented for WT (upper) and Aqp4-/- (lower) mice.
+Depth profile is calculated for the cortical position 3 mm lateral to the midline. (c) Mean depth profiles of SA-enhanced BDA signals for WT (black, N = 4) and Aqp4-/- (green, N = 9) mice. (d) Mean SA-enhanced BDA signal intensities (3 mm lateral to the midline, depths 0–800 µm) along anterior-posterior positions for WT (black) and Aqp4-/- (green) mice.
+Shades and error bars represent SEM. *p < 0.05, **p < 0.01, t-test (Figure 3—source data 1).

 ![Figure 4.](https://cdn.elifesciences.org/articles/40070/elife-40070-fig4-v3.jpg)

-**Figure 4.:** Aqp4 KO mice.(a) Coronal sections from a C57BL/6 wild-type mouse (WT), CD1 background strain control (Aqp4), and +/+Aqp4 KO mice (Aqp4) showing a fluorescent CSF tracer, BSA-647 and co-labeling with DAPI.
-Scale bar: 1 mm (-/-b) Mean pixel intensity in arbitrary units (A.U.) for six brain sections of each mouse for all three groups. n = 3 (WT), 7 (Aqp4), 6 (+/+Aqp4).
-One-way ANOVA Tukey’s multiple comparisons test, Interaction term: p = 0.0110, F = 6.512, ns: not significant. (-/-c) Diagram showing the anterior-posterior range of the quantified coronal sections relative to bregma from (b). (d) Quantification of the slices shown in (c) + 1.2 to −1.8 mm from bregma.
-Repeated measures two-way ANOVA with Tukey’s multiple comparisons test, Interaction term: p = 0.038, F = 2.085, p values shown are comparisons of WT and Aqp4 vs. +/+Aqp4. (-/-e) Diagram depicting the ROIs included in the regional analysis of brain slices at +0.6 mm from bregma.
+**Figure 4.:** (a) Coronal sections from a C57BL/6 wild-type mouse (WT), CD1 background strain control (Aqp4+/+), and Aqp4 KO mice (Aqp4-/-) showing a fluorescent CSF tracer, BSA-647 and co-labeling with DAPI.
+Scale bar: 1 mm (b) Mean pixel intensity in arbitrary units (A.U.) for six brain sections of each mouse for all three groups. n = 3 (WT), 7 (Aqp4+/+), 6 (Aqp4-/-).
+One-way ANOVA Tukey’s multiple comparisons test, Interaction term: p = 0.0110, F = 6.512, ns: not significant. (c) Diagram showing the anterior-posterior range of the quantified coronal sections relative to bregma from (b). (d) Quantification of the slices shown in (c) + 1.2 to −1.8 mm from bregma.
+Repeated measures two-way ANOVA with Tukey’s multiple comparisons test, Interaction term: p = 0.038, F = 2.085, p values shown are comparisons of WT and Aqp4+/+ vs. Aqp4-/-. (e) Diagram depicting the ROIs included in the regional analysis of brain slices at +0.6 mm from bregma.
 CPu: caudoputamen; HT: hypothalamus; BF: basal forebrain; DC: dorsal cortex; LC: lateral cortex; VC: ventral cortex. (f) Mean pixel intensity of brain regions shown in (e) for coronal sections + 0.6 mm from bregma.
 Repeated measures two-way ANOVA Tukey’s multiple comparisons test, Interaction term: p < 0.0001, F = 8.109.
-Data is presented as mean ±SEM (Figure 4—source data 1).10.7554/eLife.40070.008Figure 4—source data 1.Figure 4.
+Data is presented as mean ±SEM (Figure 4—source data 1).

 ![Figure 5.](https://cdn.elifesciences.org/articles/40070/elife-40070-fig5-v3.jpg)

-**Figure 5.:** (a) Representative images from an in vivo transcranial optical imaging experiment of a WT control mice (Aqp4) and +/+Aqp4 KO (Aqp4 mice starting at 15 min after intracisternal delivery of 10 µl (2 µl/min) of a 66 kDa fluorescent tracer, BSA-647.
-Scale bar: 2 mm. (-/-)b) Mean pixel intensity (MPI) of BSA-647 over a 30 min experiment, imaging was started at the beginning of the injection.
+**Figure 5.:** (a) Representative images from an in vivo transcranial optical imaging experiment of a WT control mice (Aqp4+/+) and Aqp4 KO (Aqp4-/-) mice starting at 15 min after intracisternal delivery of 10 µl (2 µl/min) of a 66 kDa fluorescent tracer, BSA-647.
+Scale bar: 2 mm. (b) Mean pixel intensity (MPI) of BSA-647 over a 30 min experiment, imaging was started at the beginning of the injection.
 Two-way repeated measures ANOVA with Sidak’s multiple comparisons test, overall model *p = 0.0329, multiple comparisons *p < 0.05; n = 6–7/group. (c) Coronal sections collected 30 min after intracisternal injection of two varying molecular size tracers, 3 kDa Texas Red dextran and BSA-647.
 Mean pixel intensity for a (d) 3 kDa dextran and (e) BSA from six coronal sections between +1.2 and −1.8 mm from bregma for each animal.
-Two-tailed unpaired t-test, **p = 0.0097, ****p < 0.0001; n = 6–8/group. (f) Coronal section from an Aqp4 mouse stained and imaged for AQP4 (magenta) and BSA-647 tracer (cyan). (+/+g) Mean pixel intensity from a replicate experiment quantified the same as (e).
+Two-tailed unpaired t-test, **p = 0.0097, ****p < 0.0001; n = 6–8/group. (f) Coronal section from an Aqp4+/+ mouse stained and imaged for AQP4 (magenta) and BSA-647 tracer (cyan). (g) Mean pixel intensity from a replicate experiment quantified the same as (e).
 Two-tailed unpaired t-test, *p = 0.0335, n = 4–6/group. (h) Mean tracer penetration depth profiles normalized to the fluorescence at the pial surface of a coronal section at bregma from the set of experiments displayed in (g).
 The line was placed orthogonal to the cortical surface at the most dorsal position where tracer could be found at the pial surface (f).
 Tracer depth in the WT mice was measured at the same position as the KO mouse.
 Two-way repeated measures ANOVA with Sidak’s multiple comparisons test, overall model ****p < 0.0001, multiple comparisons ****p < 0.0001, n = 4–6/group. (i) Cortical depth at which the fluorescence at the surface decreases by half for the profiles in (h).
 Two-tailed unpaired t-test, *p = 0.0161, n = 4–6/group. (j) Relative copy numbers (RCN) of the Aqp4 gene locus and the excision sequence (k) showing successful deletion of Aqp4 exon 1–3.
 RCN was quantified by qPCR for mice used in the experiment in (g).
-Data expressed as mean ±SEM (Figure 5—source data 1).10.7554/eLife.40070.010Figure 5—source data 1.Figure 5.
+Data expressed as mean ±SEM (Figure 5—source data 1).

 ![Figure 6.](https://cdn.elifesciences.org/articles/40070/elife-40070-fig6-v3.jpg)

 **Figure 6.:** Dynamic contrast enhanced magnetic resonance imaging (DCE-MRI) was acquired on a 11.75 preclinical MRI scanner, and was used to characterize the effect of α-syntrophin deletion on gaditeridol influx into the brain.
-Representative images of AQP4 perivascular localization in wild-type mice (a), and the loss of perivascular localization of AQP4 seen in the Snta1 mice (-/-b).
-Scale bar: 50 µm, inset scale bar: 10 µm. (c-h) Coronal slice of T1-weighted images acquired by DCE-MRI demonstrate the reduced influx of gaditeridol contrast agent into the parenchyma in Snta1 mice relative to wild-type mice at 30 and 60 min.
-Scale bar: 1 mm. (-/-i-n) Quantification of T1 weighted signal in various brain subregions normalized to baseline at each time point.
+Representative images of AQP4 perivascular localization in wild-type mice (a), and the loss of perivascular localization of AQP4 seen in the Snta1-/- mice (b).
+Scale bar: 50 µm, inset scale bar: 10 µm. (c-h) Coronal slice of T1-weighted images acquired by DCE-MRI demonstrate the reduced influx of gaditeridol contrast agent into the parenchyma in Snta1-/- mice relative to wild-type mice at 30 and 60 min.
+Scale bar: 1 mm. (i-n) Quantification of T1 weighted signal in various brain subregions normalized to baseline at each time point.
 Traces for each individual animal are presented (lines) along with the summary statistics (mean ±SEM, two-way ANOVA).
 WT n = 5, ASYNKO n = 7.
-CTx = cortex (p = 0.0035) Hip = hippocampus (p = 0.0003) Subcortical = subcortical regions (p = 0.0185) 3V = 3rd Ventricle (p = 0.0284) Total (p = 0.0085) (Figure 6—source data 1).10.7554/eLife.40070.012Figure 6—source data 1.Figure 6.
+CTx = cortex (p = 0.0035) Hip = hippocampus (p = 0.0003) Subcortical = subcortical regions (p = 0.0185) 3V = 3rd Ventricle (p = 0.0284) Total (p = 0.0085) (Figure 6—source data 1).

 ![Figure 7.](https://cdn.elifesciences.org/articles/40070/elife-40070-fig7-v3.jpg)

 **Figure 7.:** (a) KX-anesthesized mice received an injection into striatum.
 After injection, the glass capillary was slowly removed and the skull sealed with silicone elastomer.
 One hour later, mice received an intracisternal injection of a 66 kDa BSA-647 tracer and brains were removed and drop fixed 60 min later. (b) Control mice only received the intracisternal injection but not the intrastriatal injection.
 Mice that received an intrastriatal injection were injected with either HiLyte 488-amyloid-β1-40 or an aCSF sham. (c) Global glymphatic tracer influx was quantified from a total of six coronal sections between +1.2 and −1.8 mm from bregma for each animal.
-Ordinary one-way ANOVA posthoc Tukey’s multiple comparisons test, Control vs. Aβ-injected: ***p = 0.0006; Control vs. Sham: ***p = 0.0001; n = 6–8/group (Figure 7—source data 1).10.7554/eLife.40070.014Figure 7—source data 1.Figure 7.
+Ordinary one-way ANOVA posthoc Tukey’s multiple comparisons test, Control vs. Aβ-injected: ***p = 0.0006; Control vs. Sham: ***p = 0.0001; n = 6–8/group (Figure 7—source data 1).

-## NMU: reduced influx of a fluorescent CSF tracer in Aqp4 KO mice
+### NMU: reduced influx of a fluorescent CSF tracer in Aqp4 KO mice

 We injected the fluorescent tracer Texas Red-dextran (3 kD, TRd3) intracisternally, as previously described (Iliff et al., 2012).
 We first compared overall penetration of TRd3 into the dorsal and ventral surfaces of the whole-brain between WT and Aqp4 KO (Aqp4-/-) mice using ex vivo near infrared fluorescence imaging.
 Quantification of the mean integrated optical density (MIOD) of TRd3 on the dorsal and ventral brain surface along anterior-posterior position of bregma showed a significant reduction in Aqp4 KO mice compared with WT mice (Figure 2a–c).
 Interestingly, CSF tracer entry into the ventral brain was higher than into the dorsal brain.
 We also compared penetration of TRd3 into the brain on the serial coronal forebrain slides (+1.7 to −0.7 mm from bregma) between the two genotypes.
 The percentage area of whole-slice fluorescence was significantly reduced in Aqp4 KO mice compared to WT controls (Figure 2d,f).
 Subregional quantification on the coronal section at the level of 0.5 mm anterior to the bregma showed that penetration of CSF tracer was high in the ventral and lateral brain surface of WT mice, but was comparable in the dorsal surface of the brain with Aqp4 KO mice (Figure 2g–h), further supporting difference in brain regions of CSF tracer influx.
 Specifically, Aqp4 KO markedly impaired the influx of TR-d3 into both the perivascular space and the brain parenchyma in the hypothalamus, one of the brain regions with the highest expression of AQP4 (Fan et al., 2005; Nielsen et al., 1997) (Figure 2e).
 Quantification of the intensity of TR-d3 as a function of the distance from the brain surface showed rapid decay of tracer with increasing distance from the ventral surface of the hypothalamus in Aqp4 KO mice.
 The tracer was almost undetectable at 500 µm below the brain surface in both the perivascular space and in the brain parenchyma in Aqp4 KO mice.
 By contrast, the TR-d3 fluorescence intensity remained at 90% of the pial surface intensity to a depth of 500 µm in the perivascular space as well as in the adjacent parenchyma in WT mice (Figure 2i–j).
 Taken together, these results replicate the previous finding that AQP4 facilitates the transfer of intracisternally injected TR-d3 from the CSF into the parenchyma (Iliff et al., 2012).

-## RIKEN: histological enhancement of CSF tracer reveals compromised parenchymal tracer infiltration in Aqp4 KO mice
+### RIKEN: histological enhancement of CSF tracer reveals compromised parenchymal tracer infiltration in Aqp4 KO mice

 The RIKEN and Keio group used another strain of Aqp4 KO mice, in which the exon 1 of Aqp4 is replaced with eGFP.
 In this experiment, biotinylated dextran amine (BDA, 0.5%, 70 kDa) was injected under deep ketamine-xylazine (KX) anesthesia (Figure 3a).
 Because Aqp4 KO mice express eGFP, we used Alexa 594-conjugated streptavidin (SA) to visualize BDA.
 This approach has an advantage that BDA signals are amplified by the histological processing and clearly distinguished from intrinsic fluorescence (i.e. before histological processing).
 As a result, BDA distribution appeared less extensive in the cortex of Aqp4 KO mice (Figure 3b).
 Quantification of SA-enhanced BDA signals in the cortical parenchyma showed depth-dependent profiles that decayed with cortical depth after the initial peak for both wild type and Aqp4 KO mice.
 Notably, BDA signals in the cortex of Aqp4 KO mice are of lower intensity and penetrated less into the parenchyma at an anterior-posterior position of bregma (Figure 3c).
 Next, we examined if the compromised BDA penetration in Aqp4 KO mice is generally observed across the anterior-posterior extent of the cortex.
 Indeed, Figure 3d shows that BDA distribution in Aqp4 KO cortex is broadly compromised.

-## UNC: CSF tracer influx is decreased in Aqp4 KO mice compared to background strain controls and wild-type mice
+### UNC: CSF tracer influx is decreased in Aqp4 KO mice compared to background strain controls and wild-type mice

 We assessed the reproducibility of the experiments performed in Smith et al. (2017) by using the same Aqp4 KO mouse line but employing the original methodology reported by Iliff et al. (2012).
 In order to determine if the background strains of the different Aqp4 KO lines have an effect on CSF inflow, we included both CD1 and C57BL/6 controls.
 We compared the intraparenchymal entry of Alexa Fluor 647-conjugated bovine serum albumin (66 kDa, BSA-647) delivered into cisterna magna of ketamine/xylazine-anesthetized mice.
 Thirty minutes after the injection, the brains were harvested, and tracer distribution evaluated in coronal sections as described previously (Iliff et al., 2012).
 Parenchymal distribution of tracer showed a significant reduction in Aqp4 KO mice compared with both CD1 mice (Aqp4+/+) and wild-type C57BL/6 (WT) mice (Figure 4a–b).
 No significant difference in global tracer influx was seen between the two control groups.
 To evaluate if CSF influx was globally decreased or only limited to a particular brain region, we analyzed sections at different anterior-posterior coordinates as analyzed in Smith et al. (2017) (Figure 4c).
 Differences in CSF influx between Aqp4 KO and controls was most notable in coronal sections anterior to bregma (Figure 4d), perhaps reflecting that these sections include the cortical segment of the middle cerebral artery, a main site of CSF influx.
 Regional quantification showed that this difference was the result of decreased tracer penetration in the hypothalamus and areas of the basal forebrain (Figure 4e–f).
 Interestingly, CSF tracer entry along the ventral and lateral cortex was highest in the WT compared to the Aqp4+/+ control (Figure 4f) suggesting possible strain-dependent differences.
 We conclude that it is possible to replicate the original findings presented in Iliff et al. in the mouse line reported by Smith et al. when using similar methodology.

-## URMC: cerebrospinal fluid entry to brain occurs along the glymphatic pathway and is facilitated by the presence of AQP4 water channels
+### URMC: cerebrospinal fluid entry to brain occurs along the glymphatic pathway and is facilitated by the presence of AQP4 water channels

 To evaluate the entry pathways of CSF to the brain we infused Alexa 647-conjugated bovine serum albumin (BSA) and a Texas Red 3 kDa dextran into the cisterna magna of anesthetized WT and Aqp4 KO mice.
 In vivo transcranial optical imaging (Plog et al., 2018) of the far-red BSA-647 showed more CSF influx in the WT compared to the KO (Figure 5a and b).
 Tracer evidently entered the brain parenchyma through a network of perivascular spaces of the large cerebral arteries on the pial surface.
 More tracer could be found on the dorsal cortical surface of WT mice compared to Aqp4 KO mice.
 After 30 min, brains were extracted and immersion-fixed.
 The tracer distribution was quantified in coronal sections of both WT and Aqp4 null mice.
 The KO mice had less influx for both the 3 kDa dextran and the 66 kDa BSA compared to the WT (~32.7% and ~47.06%, respectively), despite the 22x difference in molecular weight (Figure 5c–e).
 In a replicate experiment where the injection volume and injection rate was half of the previous, Aqp4 deletion also reduced CSF entry through the glymphatic pathway by ~42.4% (Figure 5f and g).
 The relative suppression of CSF tracer influx observed is comparable across previously reported findings, despite use of different tracer molecules and injection paradigms (Iliff et al., 2012).
 The depth of tracer penetration from the cortical surface was quantified using a similar approach to that reported in Smith et al. (2017) (Figure 5f and h).
 Tracer penetration into brain was found to be ~2 fold higher in the WT than in the KO mice (Figure 5i).
 To ensure that the mice were in fact knockouts, mice were genotyped using qPCR for both the Aqp4 locus (Figure 5j) and the excision sequence (Figure 5k).
 The results confirmed that all mice were either homozygous for the Aqp4 locus (Aqp4+/+) or were homozygous knockouts (Aqp4-/-) possessing no copies of exon 1–3 of the Aqp4 gene.

-## OHSU: reduced glymphatic CSF influx in Snta1 KO mice with loss of polarized expression of AQP4 in vascular endfeet of astrocytes
+### OHSU: reduced glymphatic CSF influx in Snta1 KO mice with loss of polarized expression of AQP4 in vascular endfeet of astrocytes

 To assess the role of perivascular astrocytic localization of AQP4 in mediating CSF flux into the brain parenchyma, we utilized the Snta1 KO mouse line.
 These mice lack expression of the adaptor protein α-syntrophin, which links AQP4 to the dystrophin associated complex and is critical for maintenance of the perivascular localization of AQP4 (Jessen et al., 2015).
 Immunolabeling of AQP4 illustrates the loss of AQP4 perivascular localization in the Snta1 KO mice (Figure 6a–b).
 Higher magnification imaging reveals that, while perivascular localization is lost, widespread AQP4 expression is still detectable by immunofluorescence, consistent with a previous characterization of the mouse line (Figure 6a–b insets (Neely et al., 2001)).
 We next sought to determine if parenchymal CSF influx kinetics are altered when perivascular AQP4 localization is lost.
 Here, we used dynamic contrast-enhanced magnetic resonance imaging (DCE-MRI) to measure the influx of the contrast agent gadoteridol (Gad) into brain parenchyma after intracisternal injection.
 We performed serial T1-weighted imaging at 10 min intervals following administration of the contrast agent (Figure 6c–h).
 At 30 min after the start of the injection, elevated levels of Gad were detected in both WT mice and Snta1 KO mice, particularly along the ventral surface of the brain (Figure 6e–f), but by 60 min Gad signal within the parenchyma of Snta1 KO mice was significantly reduced compared to wild type mice (Figure 6g,h,n).
 Regional assessment revealed decreased signal in Snta1 KO mice across brain regions, which was most pronounced in cortex and hippocampus compared to subcortical brain regions and within the ventricles (Figure 6j–m).
 Taken together, these data illustrate a role for α-syntrophin in facilitating CSF-ISF exchange and, by extension, support the reported role of AQP4 in this process.
 Furthermore, these results suggest that the perivascular localization of AQP4 contributes to the kinetics of CSF influx into the brain parenchyma.

-## Insertion of an injection pipette in striatum is linked to a global suppression of CSF influx
+### Insertion of an injection pipette in striatum is linked to a global suppression of CSF influx

 Smith et al. (2017) questioned the existence of bulk flow within the brain parenchyma based on imaging tracer dispersion following local injections in cortex or striatum.
 The tracers were delivered by glass pipettes inserted through a cranial burr hole.
 The surgical procedure associated with insertion of glass pipettes is obviously traumatic.
 Since acute and chronic traumatic injury markedly suppress CSF influx (Iliff et al., 2014), we questioned the validity of studying interstitial tracer dispersion using an invasive approach.
 To this end, we compared CSF tracer (BSA-647, 66 kDa) influx in three groups of mice anesthetized with KX: (i) controls with no surgery beyond CM injection, (ii) insertion of a glass pipette (12 µm diameter tip) and injection of 20 nl (4 nl/min) HiLyte 488-amyloid-β1-40 in aCSF, or (iii) same as group two but HiLyte 488-amyloid-β1-40 was not added to the 20 nl aCSF (Figure 1f).
 One hour later, the BSA-647 tracer was injected into cisterna magna and allowed to circulate for 1 hr before the brain was harvested, immersion-fixed, and the distribution of BSA-647 analyzed in coronal brain sections (Figure 7a–b).
 The analysis showed that the two groups exposed to invasive surgery exhibited markedly suppressed CSF tracer influx compared with the control group (Figure 7c).
 The suppression of CSF tracer influx in animals with insertion of the glass pipettes was symmetric with no difference in tracer influx between the ipsilateral and the contralateral hemisphere (p > 0.05, 3–5 slices per animal, n = 7, Wilcoxon rank-sum test).
 These observations show that invasive procedures acutely suppresses brain-wide CSF influx and that tracer injection should not be used in the study of the glymphatic system.​

-## Meta-analysis
+### Meta-analysis

 A potential cause of conflicting results could be due to varying methodology used in each study.
 We used meta-analysis to evaluate this heterogeneity and better understand the relationship between AQP4 and CSF-ISF transport using all of the available literature that evaluated tracer injections in global Aqp4 KO and wild-type mice.
 Studies were largely divided into two types: 1) intracisternal and 2) intracerebral tracer injections (Figure 8a–b), a separate meta-analysis was conducted for each of these two main experimental approaches.